-Predictive analytics and machine learning help in predicting possible delays, budget overruns, and disruptions at the site.
-Machine learning algorithms can evaluate historical project data, weather conditions, labor availability, and supply chain logistics to develop highly optimized and flexible schedules, forecast potential delays, and enhance resource allocation.
+Predictive analytics and machine learning predict possible delays, budget overruns, and disruptions at the site.
+Machine learning algorithms can evaluate historical project data, weather conditions, labor availability, and supply chain logistics.
+This can develop highly optimized and flexible schedules, forecast potential delays, and enhance resource allocation.
 For instance, Gated Recurrent Unit (GRU)-based recurrent neural network (RNN) models examine site images and the progress of work to automatically create updated "lookahead" schedules, connecting conventional planning with the actual conditions on-site.
 (Mengiste, 2023)

-In-depth reviews indicate that neural networks, Bayesian networks, and reinforcement learning (often combined with metaheuristics) are being utilized to tackle resource-limited scheduling issues.
+In-depth reviews tell that neural networks, Bayesian networks, and reinforcement learning (often combined with metaheuristics) are being utilized to tackle resource-limited scheduling issues.
 However, the field is still developing.
 (Bahroun et al. 2023).

 Drawing from AI technologies like ChatGPT, LLMs are capable of creating clear project timelines for straightforward constructions, and experts are excited about their ability to streamline initial planning.
 (Prieto, 2023).
-In project management, an LLM (Large Language Model) is all about using AI, particularly AI models that have been trained on huge datasets of text, to help out with different project management activities.
+In project management, an LLM (Large Language Model) is to use AI, particularly AI models that have been trained on huge text datasets, to help different project management activities.